rowlandcoping/lost-king-part1/README.md

 Because this website is built using nothing but HTML, CSS and JavaScript you can deploy it in any web browser from local files.

 - Go to the lost-king-part1 repository [HERE](https://github.com/rowlandcoping/lost-king-part1/)
 - Download all the files in the repository to a folder on your local machine.
-You may exclude the 'node_modules' folder and the package-lock.json and package.json files if you don't wish to deploy the files necessary for Jest testing.
+You may exclude the 'node_modules' folder and the '.eslint.js' file if you do not wish to use the linter.
 - In your local folder, right click the 'index.html', select 'Open With' and then select any web browser.

 NB If you wish you could also deploy these files by copying and pasting them to the 'www' folder of your own web host, but keep in mind that the method of deployment will vary depending on the web hosting package you use.